YeferYV/archrice/README.md

 <details open><summary></summary>

-Text objects that has `@` requires treesitter, archrice's neovim's configs installs by default treesitters for `python`, `bash`, `javascript`, `json`, `html`, `css`, `c`, `lua`.
+Text objects that has a `@` prefix requires a treesitter-grammar, archrice's neovim's configs installs by default treesitter-grammars for
+`python`, `bash`, `javascript`, `json`, `html`, `css`, `c`, `lua`.
-Install treesitter for your programming language with `:TSInstall <your programming language>`.
+Install treesitter-grammar for your programming language with `:TSInstall <your programming language>`.

-example: in normal mode type `:` to open vim-command-line then type `TSInstall cpp` (cpp requires a cpp compiler)
+example: in normal mode type `:` to open vim-command-line then type `TSInstall cpp` (cpp treesitter-grammar requires a cpp compiler)

+recommended: for new archrice releases update neovim extensions with `:Lazy update` then update all the treesitter-grammars with `:TSUpdate` then relaunch neovim
+(just in case you find warnings or text-object not working as previous release)

+tip: to make a clean neovim-extensions/tressitter-grammar installation remove the folder `rm -r -force ~/.local/share/nvim` and relaunch neovim

 </details>